 Presence- the fact or condition of being present (www.merriam-webster.com).
-I make a commitment to you that on TR 11:00 am - 12:20 pm this semester, unless I am away on SHSU approved travel, ill or dealing with a family emergency, when I walk into PIRK210B, I will be present in mind, body and spirit out of respect for you.
+I make a commitment that on TR 11:00 am-12:20 pm this semester, unless I am away on SHSU approved travel, ill or dealing with a family emergency, when I walk into PIRK 210B, I will be present in mind, body and spirit out of respect for you.
 I ask the same of you.
-As a graduate student, you should understand by this point that returns are generated from investment.
-So, you need to be in class every period unless there is some extraordinary reason for you to be absent.
-If possible, always notify me in advance of an absence.
 I expect us to hold each other accountable out of respect for each other's investment in this class.
+Let's be present!